hashguide/poa-simple-notification-service/README.md

 - queue.js -  This component acts as the subscriber.
 It will periodically wake up and processes rows in the persistent store.

+//Stuff for running things as a service

+- forever-test.js -- kicks off hello.js (3) times and passes argument to hello.js to log to file

+- hello.js  -- exercised log4js and logs the param received from forever.js to the configured log file